-- # default settings for archive, image, and email - 2.
+- 1. Open the protocfg.rb file in a text editor. - 2.
 Using the following syntax, enter the total amount of time (hh:mm:ss) that the fixative is applied to the archive.
 Unless otherwise specified, a phase based on this protocol will use this time when processing an archive sample.

+'''

 :wcrTime=>'duration',

+'''